 Street art in Asia is among the most colourful in the world.
 Malaysia and Taiwan lead the way when it comes to impressive large scale works but there is also some great stuff happening in Cambodia, Thailand and South Korea

-We recently got to talking with blogger friends about which Asian cities are the best hot spots for street art and murals.
+We recently got to talking with travel writing friends about which Asian cities are the best hot spots for street art and murals.
 One thing lead to another and we have pulled all their favourite examples of street art in Asia into one post.

 So in alphabetical order, because we could not decide what we like best, we present the street art of Asia according to some of our favourite travel bloggers.

-Last year we spent one month in Cambodia visiting several cities and we were surprised to find work by both local and international artists in 3 of the cities we visited.
+Last year we spent one month in Cambodia visiting several cities, and we were surprised to find work by both local and international artists in three of the towns we visited.

 These two towns are just a 30 min drive apart and we spent a few nights in each.
 We really enjoyed the relaxed vibe in Kampot and the architecture and natural beauty in Kep.

 There are abandoned buildings throughout this area.
 These once beautiful French Colonial houses were seized by the Khmer Rouge in the 1950s and have laid empty ever since.
 Locals told us that they are slowly being bought by wealthy investors from the capital to be restored as holiday homes or hotels.
 Foreign buyers are also showing interest.
 It will be fantastic to see them restored to their former glory but until then they provide perfect canvases for artists.